 maslow’s hierarchy of need explained

-In addition our work in the Wellbeing area aims to contribute further to this, improving psychological safety, with student voice playing a significant part in the development of the work and with use of innovative web-based resources allowing all students to access information and strategies to maintain and improve their emotional wellbeing and resilience.
+In addition our work in the Wellbeing area aims to contribute further to this, improving students’ psychological safety, with student voice playing a significant part in the development of the work and with use of innovative web-based resources allowing all students to access information and strategies to maintain and improve their emotional wellbeing and resilience.

 The iPad for Learning scheme aims to contribute to the esteem needs as students are able to access different resources to suit their needs and are able to achieve and present work in a varied number of ways and develop their independent learning skills.
-The Stonewall work, Wellbeing work and Wider World work seek to ensure that all students have a good sense of self-esteem, and the positive conduct system and the reporting system, including Celebration Evenings, commendation awards and housepoint awards seek to capture the students achieving well and to recognise their accomplishments.
+The Red Award, Wellbeing and Wider World work seek to ensure that all students have a good sense of self-esteem, and the positive conduct system and the reporting system, including Celebration Evenings, commendation awards and housepoint awards seek to capture the students achieving well and to recognise their accomplishments.

-The Self Actualisation Level is a culmination of the above strategies, and the provision of a wide range of opportunities for performance (school teams, plays, concerts etc) and for leadership (sports, Youth Award, digital leaders, key stage leaders) is a distinctive feature of the Curriculum and overall provision.
+The Self Actualisation Level is a culmination of the above strategies, and the provision of a wide range of opportunities for performance (school teams, plays, concerts etc) and for leadership (sports, digital leaders, key stage leaders) is a distinctive feature of the Curriculum and overall provision.

 It is the combination of these contributing fibres that make the Malton School threads unique.

 the golden threads

 These different elements of our Curriculum contribute to the Golden Threads as follows.